 Before you know it, Squall says something about you not deserving the Keyblade and he attacks you.
 And hey, you know those parts in video games where, after the battle, your opponent claims to have been going easy on you?
 (Kingdom Hearts included.)
 Leon is about to do that, and this may be the only time I’ve ever believed it.
 You want to see how seriously Mr. Final Fantasy VIII is taking this duel with a child?
 He doesn’t so much as jog.
 He doesn’t even come at you in a brisk walk, he just sort of meanders in your direction and swings his giant gunblade every once and a while.
 If you try to keep a distance between the two of you for too long, he’ll do the only fast thing in his repertoire: he hurls a Fire spell that jets across the area.
 The swing of his sword isn’t that hard to avoid, even with Sora so sluggish on his feet (more on combat in a later entry) but the Fire spell will almost certainly brain you the first time he uses it.
 His stats are fairly high, so unless you’ve been grinding for experience points on Destiny Island (and there’s no reason to have done so), he’s not going to give you much room for error.

 Thankfully, if things go wrong, the story continues, just like the fight with the Darkside in the dream.
-The only immediate prize for winning is some EXP, though he does he gives you an Elixir before you leave Traverse Town.
+The only immediate prize for winning is some EXP, though if you win, he later gives you an Elixir, just before you leave Traverse Town.
 If you’re not familiar with Elixirs from Final Fantasy, this is actually worth some trouble, as it completely restores your character to full health and magic.
 Unfortunately, the plot doesn’t much change, and the variation comes off as sloppy as a result: if you win, Sora still somehow collapses from exhaustion.
 It’s better than games that wouldn’t let you win to begin with, and shows how new Sora is at this, but how arbitrary!

 As Sora blacks out one way or another, Leon is formally identified by another Final Fantasy character: Yuffie from FFVII.
 Yuffie here is voiced by Kim Possible star Christy Carlson Romano, who would go on to voice the role in FFVII: Advent Children.

 At this point, Final Mix cuts away from the original for the first of a very small handful of scenes entirely new to that version.
 It’s also the least substantial of those additions.
 Riku wakes up in a strange place surrounded by rising water – a place, in my opinion, that gets a stronger impact out of you when you see it in person.
 He calls out to Sora, but there is no sound.
-The sequence is surreal: Riku is dizzy, weak, and more importantly, they didn’t want to make these Final Mix scenes more expensive by voicing them.
-As a result, all the Final Mix scenes are unvoiced, with one partial exception, and the end result is memorable but very strange.
+The sequence is surreal: Riku is dizzy, weak, and more importantly, they didn’t want to make these Final Mix scenes more expensive by voicing them (not least of all because the original FM used English audio as one of its selling points, which would have meant paying for flights and North American staff that otherwise wouldn’t have been in the budget!).
+As a result, all the Final Mix scenes are unvoiced, with one partial exception, and the end result is memorable but extremely strange.
 Long story short, we see Riku starting to panic, and we see a sinister and familiar figure looks on.
 Like I said, this sequence wasn’t very substantial.
 Not much happens, and none of it really matters.
 Where most of the Final Mix scenes in KH1 were added to clarify plot point from Vanilla KH1, I feel there is nothing in this scene we couldn’t derive from later context.
-My best guess is that it exists just to prepare you for later Final Mix additions.
+My best guess is that it exists just to prepare you for the existence of later Final Mix additions, or to prove you’re getting your money’s worth by having one early.
 Nice work on atmosphere, but I think the later Final Mix additions would have worked fine on their own.

 When Sora realizes he’s woken up without the Keyblade, Yuffie and Leon point it out in the corner, saying they had to remove it because the shadows wouldn’t stop following them while he had it.
 Leon picks it up, but it only teleports over to Sora’s hand, and he supposes that means Sora is stuck with it.
 Don’t… put it back down or anything, it’s not like you have monsters after you when he’s carrying the thing.

 The game then starts mixing up our exposition dump to keep us from getting bored.
 It seems Donald and Goofy are actually in the very next room talking to Aerith Gainsborough from FFVII, who is working with Leon and Yuffie.
 She’s here voiced by Mandy Moore, she of singing, songwriting, and… uh… Southland Tales?
 I trapped myself in alliteration, I’m sorry.
 For the Disney connection, Moore would later voice Rapunzel from Tangled, but obviously that hadn’t happened yet.
 One wonders if she’ll be back for KH3!
-And no, I’m not going to comment on the Aeris/Aerith change that started here.
+And no, I’m not going to comment on the Aeris/Aerith change that started here in Kingdom Hearts, which introduced the latter, present-day spelling.
 That’s better suited for the FFVII Marathon Journal.

 What I do care about is the Final Fantasy characters holding this stupid discussion in different rooms.
 It makes for good aesthetics in what could have been an even more boring exposition scene, but you have to wonder why the characters bother.
 The Final Fantasy characters seem to be aware that Sora, Donald and Goofy should meet and that they’re one wall apart at this very moment.
 What is the point to of splitting them up except for the devs to stall?

 Leon sleeps his way through an explanation about why Sora keeps getting jumped by the Heartless.
-He explains the Heartless can be destroyed by the Keyblade, and so they feel so threatened by it that they will keep attacking Sora wherever he goes.
+He explains the Heartless can be permanently destroyed by the Keyblade, not by other weapons, and so they feel so threatened by it that they will keep attacking Sora wherever he goes.
 Yuffie also explains the blade’s only real notable power.
 Yup, just one: this entire series hinges on a magic sword that has only one fundamental power besides its ability to appear from hammerspace.
 What is it?
 The Keyblade can lock or unlock anything.
 You’ll ultimately learn that that’s the reason it can destroy the Heartless, as odd as that sounds.
 Yuffie and Leon explain this skeleton key power by having you unlock a special blue chest.
 I think it’s impressive how they’re conveying something of stupendous import by both involving the player and making it feel like a natural extension of gameplay.
+Blue chests will unlock from you from now on, so it even feels like you accomplished something!
 With that done, Leon goes to ask Aerith to introduce Donald and Goofy, when of course the Heartless attack.